microsoft/onnxruntime/docs/get-started/with-python.md

 toc: true
 nav_order: 1
 ---
-# Get started with ORT for Python
+# Get started with ONNX Runtime in Python
 {: .no_toc }

 Below is a quick guide to get the packages installed to use ONNX for model serialization and infernece with ORT.